 We could give you a bunch of other health tips, but it seems like you can get that from any news organization, and we’ve been inundated with info right now.
-But the rest of this post will go over social distancing and how to do it properly without going stir crazy.
+But the rest of this post will go over social distancing and how to do it properly without getting cabin fever.

 How To Stay Connected During This Time

 When you can’t go out and see anyone, life can get pretty boring pretty quickly.
 The good news is we’re more well-positioned than ever in many cases to use tools to be together even if we’re not together.

 When you’re working from home or just not getting out of the house, one of the things that helps maintain a human connection is the ability to have a face-to-face conversation.
 We’ve been using it to hold huge team meetings, but most consumers will have an even easier time because they just need to talk to a couple other people.
 Some potential solutions for this include Skype and FaceTime.

 Pick Up The Phone

 It doesn’t take any fancy technology to make a phone call.
 This is particularly important to remember in these times because one of the most vulnerable populations for this is the elderly.
 They may be locked down in nursing homes and retirement communities, feeling particularly isolated.
 What’s more, you may not be able to help them set up something for video conferencing if you can’t get to them, but anyone can pick up the phone and just talk.